getcodelimit/getcodelimit.github.io/docs/getting-started/development-workflow.md

 ## GitHub Action

-Code Limit is available as a [GitHub Action](https://github.com/getcodelimit/codelimit-action)
+CodeLimit is available as a [GitHub Action](https://github.com/getcodelimit/codelimit-action)

-When running as a GitHub Action, Code Limit only checks modified files and *warns* about functions that *should* be refactored and *fails* for functions that *need* to be refactored.
+When running as a GitHub Action, CodeLimit only checks modified files and *warns* about functions that *should* be refactored and *fails* for functions that *need* to be refactored.

-To run Code Limit on every push and before every merge to `main`, append it to your GH Action workflow:
+To run CodeLimit on every push and before every merge to `main`, append it to your GH Action workflow:

 ```yaml